 The emergence of cloud computing represents a significant shift in the way enterprise IT develops, operates, and supports applications, because it is essentially an application-centric operations model.
 While developing cloud applications is still a relatively new IT priority, enterprises are already reaping the benefits, such as cost savings and increased agility.
 In addition to requiring developers to rethink how they program, test, and deploy applications, cloud application development is spurring new processes like DevOps and continuous development, which break down IT silos and accelerate the delivery of new applications.
-Hybrid cloud architectures are expected to continue to dominate enterprise cloud strategies, creating both opportunities as well as challenges.
+Hybrid architectures are expected to continue to dominate enterprise strategies, creating both opportunities as well as challenges.

 Although cloud services have been a major battleground for years, the advent of microservices and container platforms has emerged as a competitive differentiator.
 Containerization of workloads is gaining wide acceptance, helping developer efficiency by reducing overhead associated with virtual machines, It seems that microservices crept out of nowhere and were suddenly everywhere.
 Opensource and mobile are also increasingly growing in importance in cloud computing environments.

 The people outside the world of IT may not know that there are multiple types of cloud, while there isn’t a specific industry or workload that universally makes sense for each type of cloud, there are certain considerations enterprises should take into account when deciding upon the right fit: for example, does the company frequently handle sensitive customer information online? do they have a highly secretive recipe or patented design that needs to be protected?
-In these cases, public cloud computing may be a riskier choice.
+In these cases, public solutions may be a riskier choice.

 The public cloud